AlexDiego123/AlexDiego123/README.md

 👥 I'm a programmer from Italy and i code mainly Discord and Telegram Bots but occasionally i do also other random things.

-🕹 I like to play a lot of videogames like Minecraft,Roblox,Euro Truck Simulator 2 and Oxygen Not Included.
+🕹 I like to play a lot of videogames like Minecraft,Roblox,Euro Truck Simulator 2 and BeamNG.drive.

 📦 I'm currently working on many projects, like my Discord Bot, StarBot